-In the long term (five to twenty years), the questions are:
+In the long term (five to twenty years), the challenges are:

-- Simulating the evolution of prices of fuels and electricity, which are based on the calculation of underlying fundamentals, i.e., a model of the supply-demand balance over a set of interconnected geographical areas; - Planning investments in new generation assets.
-Investment planning methods are based on a minimization of the supply-demand balance cost, the result being the optimal (and robust to uncertainties like physical hazards, economic and regulatory uncertainties) distribution of technologies to meet base and peak demand.
+- Simulating the evolution of fuel and electricity prices, which are based on the calculation of underlying fundamentals, i.e., a model of the supply-demand balance over a set of interconnected geographical areas; - Planning investments in new generation assets.
+Investment planning methods are based on a minimization of the supply-demand balance cost, the result being the optimal (and robust to uncertainties such as physical hazards, economic and regulatory uncertainties) distribution of technologies to meet base and peak demand.